Bitgert Price Tops $0.0000 on Major Exchanges (BRISE)

-Bitgert (BRISE) traded 4.2% higher against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on January 21st.
-During the last seven days, Bitgert has traded 2.1% lower against the U.S. dollar.
-Bitgert has a total market cap of $65.33 million and approximately $1.01 million worth of Bitgert was traded on exchanges in the last 24 hours.
-One Bitgert token can now be bought for about $0.0000 or 0.00000000 BTC on exchanges.
+Bitgert (BRISE) traded 2.8% higher against the U.S. dollar during the one day period ending at 10:00 AM ET on January 24th.
+Over the last week, Bitgert has traded down 10% against the U.S. dollar.
+One Bitgert token can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Bitgert has a market capitalization of $60.85 million and approximately $1.08 million worth of Bitgert was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.